OrbitStorm/PerfFrame/README.md

 Use CurseForge's desktop app, found here: [Download CurseForge App - Mods, Addons and CC Manager](https://www.curseforge.com/download/app)

 All three branches of PerfFrame are identical with the exception of their individual `.toc` files that ensures the client doesn't declare the addon out of date.
 If you have "_Load out of date Addons_" enabled, you can use any Retail, Mists Classic, and Classic Era interchangeably.

-### Slash Commands /perf or /PerfFrame
-* /perf help - prints a list of available commands
-* /perf reset - resets the panel to the default position
-* /perf show fps - shows just FPS on the panel
-* /perf show ms - shows just latency (MS) on the panel
-* /perf show both - shows FPS and MS (default)
-* /perf text [normal|bigger|biggest] - adjusts text scaling from 100% to 125% and 150%
-* /perf tooltip on/off - toggle's the optional addon and network stats tooltip on hover
-* /perf clock on/off/12h/24h - toggles the optional clock display on the panel on or off, as well as toggles between 12h and 24h formats
-* /perf mail on/off - togglesd an optional mail icon on the display for unread mail

-PerfFrame also has a fully functional settings page available through Options → Addons → PerfFrame